Review of Skybet

-SkyBet are one of the most well known bookmakers given their advertising platform on TV but when you start to dig deeper into the company you find there are some seriously alarming questions over the brand.
+SkyBet are one of the most well known bookmakers thanks to their advertising platform on TV but when you start to dig deeper into the company you find there are some seriously alarming questions surrounding the brand which we’ll detail in full in this Skybet review.

 Sky don’t actually own SkyBet.
 Which is weird considering the branding.
 They are owned by a Canadian company who have no relationship with Sky.